 - Senior or junior with a 2.5 equivalent GPA or better and have permission from your counselor or principal, or

 - Sophomore with a 3.0 equivalent GPA or better and have a permission from your counselor or principal, or

 - Freshman with a 3.0 equivalent GPA or better, a subscore in the 90th percentile of a course’s subject area, and have permission from your counselor or principal; and

-- Have appropriate placement scores for math, reading and writing on tests such as ACT®, SAT® or ACCUPLACER®.
+- Have appropriate placement scores for math, reading and writing on tests such as ACT®, SAT®, ACCUPLACER®, or Guided Self-Placement.

 Permission of parent or guardian is required if you are younger than 18.

 If you don’t meet these eligibility requirements, contact Admissions and Outreach to discuss other options and find out how dual credit courses for high school students can help you reach your college goals faster.